Who Will Score a Goal in the NHL Today - December 2?

 Who Will Score a Goal in the NHL Today? - December 2

 Who's likely to score in the NHL on Saturday?
-There are 13 games on the schedule, and a full list of anytime goal-scorer odds is available below.
+There are 13 games on the calendar, and a complete list of anytime goal-scorer odds is offered below.

 Get tickets for any NHL game this season at Ticketmaster!